dikjain/Custom-Button-Library/README.md

-# Custom Cursor Effects
+# Custom Button Library

-This project showcases a variety of custom cursor effects created using html , css and javascript.
-Each cursor effect is designed to enhance user interaction by providing visually appealing and dynamic cursor behaviors.
+This project is a collection of stylish and animated buttons created using HTML, CSS, and JavaScript.
+Each button is designed to enhance user interaction by providing visually appealing and dynamic behaviors.

-NOTE : i have used ai in writing the readme as i am not good at writing and also used it to fix an error in meteor cursor whose trail was going out of container.
+NOTE : i have used ai in writing the readme as i am not good at writing README.

 ## Features

-- **Multiple Cursor Styles**: Choose from a variety of cursor effects, including:
+- **Diverse Button Styles**: Explore a variety of button designs, including:
-  - Ring Ripple
+  - Animated Hover Effects
-  - Gradient Trail
+  - Gradient Backgrounds
-  - Magnetic Dots
-  - Pixel Cursor
-  - Neon Glow
+  - Icon Integration
+  - 3D Button Styles
-  - Supernova Meteor Cursor
+  - Glassmorphism
   - And many more!

-- **Dynamic Interactions**: Each cursor effect responds to mouse movements, creating engaging visual feedback.
+- **Interactive Animations**: Most of the buttons responds to user interactions, offering engaging visual feedback.

-- **Customizable Styles**: Easily modify the CSS and JavaScript for each cursor effect to fit your design needs.
+- **Customizable Designs**: Easily modify the HTML, CSS, and JavaScript for each button to suit your design requirements.

 ## Installation